okonomichiyaki/supercat/00-SUPERCAT.md

 The procedures use some special vocabulary that is specific to SUPERCAT.
 See the "Terminology" page for explanations of words which appear like this: <ins>contend</ins>.

 Start with the "Bot Turn" page and read from top to bottom.
 Follow the instructions, executing statements if possible.
 When posed with a yes or no question, evaluate the situation, and follow the nested steps.
+For more detailed explanation of interpreting nested procedures, see Questions.

 When taking actions using multiple pips from a card, follow the procedures to take as many actions as indicated.
 If action pips remain, restart the procedure from the top, re-evaluating questions from top to bottom.